Geometry

 Geometry’s impact reaches far beyond the confines of mathematics.
 Its applications span various fields, including:

-Geometry continues to intrigue and inspire generations of mathematicians, scientists and artists.
+Geometry continues to intrigue and inspire generations of mathematicians, scientists, engineers and artists.
 Its profound impact on various fields of human endeavor underscores its significance in shaping our understanding of the world and the universe.
-You can use geometry to help you design an ergonomic home office and especially in the design of your digital art.
+Use geometry to help you design an ergonomic home office and especially for designing your digital art.

 Sources: